 Welcome to True North Climbing!

-To make your first visit comfortable and as smooth as possible, please review this guide to familiarize yourself with what we offer.
+To make your first visit comfortable and as smooth as possible, please review this guide to familiarize yourself with what we have to offer.

-Before you can start climbing, first-time visitors must sign our waiver.
-For climbers under 18, the waiver needs to be signed by a parent or legal guardian.
+Before climbing, visitors must sign our Facility Waiver.
+Minors’ waivers must be signed by their parent or legal guardian.
 Waivers expire after two years, or when a child turns 18.
-You can get a head start on your visit by filling out the waiver online.
+You can get a head start on your visit by filling out the waivers online.

 Ways to Climb

 Once you’re ready, you can decide how you wish to climb.
 There are four styles of indoor climbing at True North:

 - Lead Climbing

 Auto-belays and intro lessons are great options for beginners.
 Bouldering is also a good way to get started, but can be more challenging at first for people without much climbing experience.
 Top-rope, auto-belay and bouldering orientations are all available for new climbers.

 Top rope climbing happens on the taller walls, where the climber ties into a climbing rope that goes to the top of the wall, through an anchor system, and back to a belayer, who manages the rope with a belay device.

 The majority of climbing routes in True North are set up for top rope.
 Before you can use them, and to get the most out of our gym for your first time, you’ll need to take the Intro Lesson.